Things To Look For In A Tractor?

 There are several things to look for when buying a Yanmar tractor.

 Before you even take a look at a single tractor you need to find out what models you need to steer clear of.
 There are a few tractors being sold as Yanmar tractors that are not technically Yanmars at all.
 Many are Korean tractors that have Yanmar decals on them.
 Stay away from YM350, F455, YM150, and several others.
 There are also very rare Yanmar tractors that are hard to get parts for like the YM2200 (getting better), YM2700 (getting better), YM1110, YM273, and YM177.
-Check out our models to avoid list to find other models to stay away from or the message boards to find the best models to get.
-Overall, except for the listed models, most have excellent parts availability that is only getting better because of the huge numbers of the tractors coming into the US (about 60,000 of each model!).
+Check out our models to avoid list (CLICK HERE) to find other models to stay away from or the message boards to find the best models to get.
+Overall, except for the listed models, most have excellent parts availability that is only getting better because of the huge numbers of the tractors coming into the US (many thousands of each model!).